jilow/photo-compress/README.md

 # photo-compress

-Compresses photographs for the web
+Compress photographs for the web